KENDAXA-Development/repository-template/README.md

 └── tox.ini                     # configuration for tox and flake8
 ```

-Before starting your Open Source project make sure you read the Kendaxa Open Source Contribution [Guidelines](https://confluence.kendaya.net/display/KXLEIT/Open+Source+Contribution+Guidelines) and [Policy](https://confluence.kendaya.net/display/KXLEIT/Open+Source+Contribution+Policy).
 The example in python implements code style and typing verification using flake8 and mypy, and unit tests with unittests builtin package.
 If you are developing in another language look for the corresponding tools.

 ## Getting started